“Is My Training Clean?” check list

 • what is likely to be the reinforcer in that state

-What is the future of this behaviour in 6 months, in 2 years, in 5 years.
+What is the future of this behaviour in 6 months, in 2 years, in 5 years?

 Is this behaviour a component of a future behaviour

-Does this behaviour need component behaviours already in place.
+Does this behaviour need component behaviours already in place?

-What reinforcer will compliment this behaviour
+What reward will compliment this behaviour?

-Can you anticipate that this behaviour is going to occur
+Can you anticipate that this behaviour is going to occur?

-Will you be able to see this behaviour occur
+Will you be able to see this behaviour occur?

 Consistent